Fabric Structures from Design to Installation

 If the fabric is not stretchy then how are the curved forms created?

 The fabric form is computer generated using a specific programme for the industry.
-This 'form' is then converted into flat panel which then can be but out to create paper patterns or the information can be used to computer cut the panels on a plotter/cutter.
+This 'form' is then converted into flat panel which then can be cut out to create paper patterns or the information can be used to computer cut the panels on a plotter/cutter.
+3D form created, divided and converted to fabric panels

 Although the flat fabric is not specifically stretchy, it will stretch a very small amount particularly across the bias of the fabric.
 If this stretch is more than a specific percentage, then the stretch amount has to be compensated for and thus the additional length that it will provide has to be deducted from the panel size.